 This is the #1 success metric for this class.
 If you get confused, frustrated, or simply stuck, CALL ME RIGHT AWAY!
 It can be uncomfortable to ask your instructor or managers questions.
 However, it is highly encouraged that you speak up whenever you are confused or need help.
-In marketing and with any new topic, we speak in industry jargon and can sometimes aren't as clear as you might need.
+In digital marketing, we are used to speaking in industry jargon and can sometimes forget that you may or may not understand certain acronyms or terms.
 Also, do not be afraid to ask questions about your assignments.
 I try to give you everything you need to succeed and assume you understand everything.
-But, lack of clarity or guessing because you don't ask questions, leads to struggles until you do.
-So, ask before running off when the issue is fresh!
-The more questions you ask, the more equipped you will be to handle the class, projects, and any work you have more effectively and efficiently.
+If you don't, you will fail.
+So, ask before running off, ask!
+The more questions you ask, the more equipped you will be to handle the task or project effectively and efficiently.